Tomb Raider: Legend: Characters

 Tomb Raider: Legend retells the story of British archaeologist/adventurer Lara Croft.
-As a young girl, she and her mother Amelia are the only survivors of a plane crash in the Himalayas.
+As a young girl, she and her mother, Amelia, are the only survivors of a plane crash in the Himalayas.
 Publicly, Lara was the only survivor of the crash, as her mother was apparently killed upon interacting with a magical artifact in a Nepalese temple where they took shelter.
 After her ordeal, Lara goes on archaeological expeditions with her father Richard before his disappearance and presumed death in Cambodia when she is sixteen.
 In the years since, she has become both famous and infamous for her work as an archaeologist and explorer, privately driven by the need to understand her mother's fate.

-American tech expert Zip and English research assistant Alistair support her on missions from her manor house in England, where they live with her butler Winston.
+American tech expert Zip and English research assistant Alister Fletcher support her on missions from her manor house in England, where they live with her butler Winston Smith.
 During the events of Legend, Lara interacts with multiple supporting characters.
 These include Anaya Imanu, an old friend who has often helped Lara during her exploits, media tycoon and investigative journalist/reporter Toru Nishimura, who also experienced risks similar to Lara's, and Shogo Takamoto, businessman-turned-yakuza boss whom Lara once confronted over forged antiquities.
 The main antagonists are Amanda Evert, an old friend of Lara's presumed dead after a catastrophic incident in Peru, and her associate, American playboy James Rutland.